-On 27 August 2021, BWX entered a binding agreement to acquire 50.1% of the shares in Go To Enterprise Holdings Pty Ltd [Go-To].
+On 27 August 2021, BWX entered a binding agreement to acquire a 50.1% controlling interest in the shares in Go To Enterprise Holdings Pty Ltd (Go-To).
 Go-To owns and operates the business of designing, manufacturing and retailing natural skincare products under the brand names Go-To, Bro-To and Grow-To.
-In connection with the announcement of the acquisition of 50.1% of the shares in Go-To, BWX announced that it intends to raise approximately \$100m in share capital through an institutional placement and a Share Purchase Plan, with an expected closing date in late September 2021.
+In connection with the announcement of the acquisition of the 50.1% controlling interest of the shares in Go-To, BWX announced that it intends to raise approximately \$100.0m in share capital through an institutional placement and a Share Purchase Plan, with an expected closing date in late September 2021.